tomooda/VCParser/README.md

 ~~~~~
 which says it couldn't parse the input and "1001" is remained.

-* To create a parser that accepts only the "1" string,
+* To create a parser that accepts only "1" (a string),
 ~~~~~
 one = takeString("1")
 ~~~~~